NYPL/hold-request-service/README.md

 1. An EDD event causes the Consumer to hit the ReCAP API and post a version of the result to the HoldRequestResult stream
 2. The HoldRequestResultConsumer reads the HoldRequestResult stream looking specifically for EDD requests in-process, and sends an email via SES.
 3. If SES returns success, the HoldRequest object has `.processed` set to TRUE and a PATCH is sent to HoldRequestService.
 (HoldRequestService updates the record and broadcasts the change via the HoldRequest stream - which is ignored by HoldRequestConsumer because processed === TRUE.)

+Because the edd request in the `sampleEvents` file has already been processed, you will need to substitute an available item id in order to get a completely successful run for all the downstream components (i.e. to the point where HoldRequestResultConsumer sends an email)

+### Process a Lambda Event

 To use `node-lambda` to process the sample API Gateway event in `event.json`, run: